 Reliability analysis refers to the fact that a scale should consistently reflect the construct it is measuring.
 There are certain times and situations where it can be useful.

-Statistics Solutions is the country's leader in statistical data analysis and can assist with reliability analysis for your dissertation, thesis or research project.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in statistical data analysis and can assist with reliability analysis for your dissertation, thesis or research project.
+Use the calendar below to schedule a free 30-minute consultation.

 An aspect in which the researcher can use reliability analysis is when two observations under study that are equivalent to each other in terms of the construct being measured also have the equivalent outcome.